Social Science Data Resources: Introduction

 What's in this Guide

-This research guide identifies electronic datasets to support statistical research in the social sciences.
+This research guide identifies electronic datasets to support statistical research in a wide range of subjects.

-- The first six tabs above provide general information and assistance for using datasets.
+- The first four tabs above provide general information and assistance for using datasets.

-- The remainder of the tabs, from "Arts and Culture" through "Utah Data" provide links to quality web sites with datasets relating to the topic area of that tab.
+- The remainder of the tabs, provide links to quality web sites with datasets relating to the topic area of that tab.

 - ICPSR is membership based and many, but not all, of their datasets are only available to University of Utah students, faculty, and staff.